 By showing how these old maps were created, these images guide readers through the history of cartography.

-5 – Gastronomy in pictures
+5 .
+Gastronomy in pictures

-Here is a fun example of another data visualization that is directly applicable to everyday life: food and wine pairings.
+Here is a fun example of another data visualization that is directly applicable to everyday life: food and wine pairings!

-6 – Data visualization through video
+6 .
+Data visualization through video

-7 – Literature and astronomy :
+7 .
+Literature and astronomy :

 This visualization was named one of the most beautiful data visualizations of 2017.

 It combines literature and astronomy in an extremely original way: the first sentence of a literary work is always unique.
-Here, the artist uses the grammatical structure of opening sentences from well-known works such as The Phantom of the Opera, Robinson Crusoe and Robin Hood, as well as the length and rhythm of the words, to create a diagram in the form of a constellation for each sentence.
+Here, the artist uses the grammatical structure of opening sentences from well-known works such as The Phantom of the Opera, Robinson Crusoe and Robin Hood, as well as the length and rhythm of the words, to create a diagram (in the form of a constellation) for each sentence.

-Creating your data visualization:
+Creating your data visualizations:

-Entertaining and user-friendly data visualizations can also be used in a professional context.
-Let’s take a look at an application developed by Toucan Toco: Toucan Cocotte.
-This application shows the number of women who work in various different fields.
+Entertaining and user-friendly data visualizations can, and often are, also be used in a professional context.
+Let’s take a look at an application developed by Toucan.
+The image features colorful dashboards and indicators, as well as a humorous depiction of impactful information.

 The drop-down menu on the left allows users to explore various different subjects.
 Let’s take a look at women in tech!

-Common features of these visualizations
+Common features of IMpactful data visualizations

 - Indicators: These show the hierarchy and organization of a collection of data on a given subject.
 They highlight the most important information.